 - 1 Simulator with diaper

 - 1 Control box

-- 1 Teacher key set (7 keys on ring, includes keys for: Programs A, B, C, and Drug-Affected; Demo; Reset; and Day Care/Pause)
+- Teacher key set (6 keys on ring, includes keys for Programs A, B, and C; Demo; Reset; and Self-Test)

-- Student key set (5 keys on ring, includes keys for: Attention, Diaper Change, Feed, Burp, Panic)
+- Student key set (5 keys on ring, includes keys for Attention, Diaper Change, Feed, Burp, and Panic)

-- 4 Master templates for Programs A, B, C, and Drug-Affected (for correcting Baby Care Tracking Sheets)
+- 3 Master templates for Programs A, B, and C (for correcting Baby Care Tracking Sheets)

 - 1 Instruction manual

 - 1 9V battery

-With Ready-or-Not Tot® Students Will Learn:
+With Ready-or-Not Tot[®] Students Will Learn:

-- Babies cry for different reasons, and it can be frustrating trying to determine what type of care the baby needs. - It is difficult to get a full night's sleep when there is a newborn around. - Parents aren't free to go wherever they want, whenever they want, unless they can take the baby with them.
-Babysitting or day care is an option, but it can be expensive! - · Babies are cute and fun to play with.
+- Babies cry for different reasons and it can be frustrating trying to determine what type of care the baby needs. - It is difficult to get a full night's sleep when there is a newborn around. - Parents aren't free to go wherever they want, whenever they want, unless they can take the baby with them.
+Babysitting or day care is an option, but it can be expensive. - Babies are cute and fun to play with.
 When treated properly, the coo of a baby will melt a parent's heart. - Day or night, a baby's needs come before all else.
-Feeding, diapering, holding, and loving are all vital elements of having a baby. - · Babies add financial burdens, even in the first year. - · Babies addicted to drugs or alcohol are very demanding and require much more attention. - · Shaking a baby is dangerous and is not proper handling.
+Feeding, diapering, holding, and loving are all vital tasks. - Babies add financial stress, even in the first year.

 Your Ready-or-Not Tot simulator offers a variety of features to simulate the many aspects of caring for an infant.
 The simulator is perfect for child development, babysitting, and teen pregnancy prevention classes.
 It is also a good tool for giving parents-to-be a glimpse of how life will change when their baby arrives.
 This can better help them prepare for these changes.
-The Ready-or-Not Tot simulation also helps teach about child abuse and what to do when a parent or caregiver feels they are losing control.
+The Ready-or-Not Tot simulation allows an appropriate time to teach child abuse and what to do when a parent or caregiver feels they are losing control.